Rescue swimmer: U.S. Air Force

-United States Air Force rescue swimmers are called pararescuemen (PJs) and perform sea-based and land-based rescues, although the rescue swimmer portion of their duties is sparsely used.
+While the United States Air Force does not have any committed rescue swimmers they do have rescue specialists.
+These specialists are known as pararescuemen (PJs).
+PJ's perform sea-based and land-based rescues, although the rescue swimmer portion of their duties is sparsely used.

-Pararescue is a notoriously rigorous CSAR (combat search and rescue) unit, with eight out of every ten candidates failing the indoctrination course.
-This gives PJs one of the highest attrition rates of any of America's Special Operations Forces.
+Pararescue indoctrination is a notoriously rigorous CSAR (combat search and rescue) training, with an attrition rate around 80%.
+This gives PJs one of the highest attrition rates of any Special Operations Forces.
 PJs are an elite special operations component, engaging in combat search and rescue.
-They are trained as combatants and paramedics, operating on air, sea, and land, and are considered, along with Air Force combat controllers, among the most elite of the U.S. military's Special Operations forces.
+They are trained as combatants and paramedics.

-During war, they rescue downed pilots, special-operations troops left behind, and other stranded military men and women.
+During wartime, pararescuemen rescue downed pilots, assist in CSAR for special units as well as other servicemembers.
 Pararescuemen are also active in peacetime, retrieving NASA space equipment, and also performing rescues in all types of natural disasters, though they get much less recognition for this role due to the small numbers of people rescued.
 The PJs are often sought out for use by other branches of the military because of their high-quality training and versatility.
 For example, Air Force pararescuemen can be attached to elite units to provide their expertise for various operations.